Chester

 "If the seating is not an obstruction or a safety hazard then I see no reason why the Council wouldn't be supportive of it and I look forward to meeting with the council and Mr Chesters in due course."

-In a response to Nub News, Cheshire West and Chester Council said: "Chester has supported alfresco areas for many years; they help to attract visitors and benefit businesses.
+In response to Nub News, Cheshire West and Chester Council said: "Chester has supported alfresco areas for many years; they help to attract visitors and benefit businesses.

 "There is legislation to ensure alfresco areas are suitable including an appropriate width of clear footway being always left clear past the area.
 The area must also be marked by clear barriers.
-Obstructions cause difficulties for visually impaired people, those with mobility issues and parents/carers with pushchairs.

-"The City Walls attract many visitors and being narrow, they have to be kept free of obstructions.
-Rather than commence formal action in relation to this matter, the council has written to the owner of Huxley's with suggested options for a successful alfresco licence application.
+"Rather than commence formal action in relation to this matter, the council has written to the owner of Huxley's with suggested options for a successful alfresco licence application.
+It is hoped this will lead to a constructive dialogue with the business."

 You can find a link to the petition here.